vowsjs/vowsjs.org/templates/pages/doc.md

       }
     }

 Same thing.
 Topics can be functions too.
+The return value becomes the topic.
 Now what if we have multiple vows?

     { topic: function () { return 42 },
       'should be a number': function (topic) {